squirrels-nest/squirrels-docs/docs/cli/run.md

 # Squirrels run

-The `squirrels run` command is the main command to actually execute all the files in the squirrels project in the directory.
-It will connect to the databases using the connections provided in either `squirrels.yaml` or the `connections.py` files, execute the datasets, and host the results using Uvicorn running on the specified port, where the user can access the executed datasets using a browser.
+The `squirrels run` command is the main command to actually activates the APIs for each of the datasets, including their parameters and results.
+When run locally, those will be hosted on the specified host and port.

 The run command provides the following options:

 ```bash